joelapatatechaude/hub/TECH-DEBT.md

 ServiceMesh: I need to selectively apply servicemeshcontrolplane first before being able to apply the whole argocd thing.

 GITLAB: Hard coded domain name (including hub) at this stage.

+RHACS: I created a link inco for OpenShift console, the acs link is hardcoded
+RHACS: need to manually create the bundle by clicking on the console on central, then apply the bundle with: oc apply -n stackrox-secured -f THEFILE